havent-invented/Black-box-VQM-hacking/README.md

 ## Abstract

-Video quality measurement plays a critical role in the development of video processing applications.
-In this paper, we show how popular quality metrics VMAF and its tuning-resistant version VMAF NEG can be artificially increased by video preprocessing.
-We propose a pipeline for tuning parameters of processing algorithms which allows to increase VMAF by up to 218.8%.
-A subjective comparison of preprocessed videos showed that with the majority of methods visual quality drops down or stays unchanged.
-We show that VMAF NEG scores can also be increased by some preprocessing methods by up to 21.9%.
+Video-quality measurement plays a critical role in the development of video-processing applications.
+In this paper, we show how video preprocessing can artificially increase the popular quality metric **VMAF** and its tuning-resistant version, VMAF NEG.
+We propose a pipeline that tunes processing-algorithm parameters to increase VMAF by up to **218.8%**.
+A subjective comparison revealed that for most preprocessing methods, a video's visual quality drops or stays unchanged.
+We also show that some preprocessing methods can increase **VMAF NEG** scores by up to **23.6%**.

 ## Key Findings